Gemünden, Westerwaldkreis: Politics

 The municipal council is made up of 17 council members, including the extraofficial mayor (Bürgermeister), who were elected in a majority vote in a municipal election on 7 June 2009.

 Culture and sightseeing

 Buildings

 The Evangelical monastery church came into being most likely about the year 1100 and offers visitors, among other things, remnants of Romanesque painting from the 12th century.

 Regular events

 On the second weekend after Whitsun, a yearly kermis is held.

 On 30 April and 1 May, a “Dance into May” is held at the Gemünden fire station.

 Economy and infrastructure

-East of the community runs Bundesstraße 54, leading from Limburg an der Lahn to Siegen.
+East of the municipality runs Bundesstraße 54, leading from Limburg an der Lahn to Siegen.
 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne–Frankfurt).
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.